kolplattformen/skolplattformen/README.md

 #### website

-The central part of the project is the app itself.
-It is written in [TypeScript](https://www.typescriptlang.org/) using [React Native](https://reactnative.dev/) and [React Native Kitten](https://akveo.github.io/react-native-ui-kitten/).

-Our main goal with the app is to make it as fast and easy to use as possible. \
-We're starting small, with more features being added over time.
+The code for the website at www.skolplattformen.org.
+It's built using Next.js.

-For more information, check out the [source code](apps/skolplattformen-sthlm).
+For more information, check out the [source code](apps/website).
 ### Libs

 /libs/ contains the library projects.
 There are many different kinds of libraries, and each library defines its own external API so that boundaries between libraries remain clear.
 #### api-skolplattformen

+(renamed from embedded-api)

 By not having to worry about the complex nature of the official API, the app becomes light-weight. \
 It also makes it easier for others to develop their own applications for the Skolplattformen API.

 **Pro tip:** If you don't want the API to make requests to the back-end, you can turn on _fake mode_ to return static data instead. \
 Do so by logging in using 12121212121212 or 1212121212 as your personal identity number.
+Check out the documentation [here](libs/api-skolplattformen).
 #### curriculum

 documentation coming soon.
 #### hooks

-To make it easier to use the the api in the app, we also created a set of React hooks
+To make it easier to use the the api in the app, we also created a set of React hooks.
+Check out the documentation [here](libs/hooks).

 ## Development